 Does it work?
 Much of the research done on cinnamon has focused on its effects on diabetes, with weight loss as an aside.
 While some studies have shown increased weight loss and lower blood sugar levels with the use of cinnamon, there have also been a number of studies that did not see any significant effect on blood glucose and other diabetes markers.
 More research is needed to examine cinnamon's effectiveness on diabetes and weight loss.

 Is cinnamon safe?
 Cinnamon has been used for millennia as a spice without any significant adverse effects, or unintended consequences.
-However there is some concern that taking cinnamon extract in high quantities for medicinal purposes could be unsafe due to the amount of the chemical coumarin contains, which has been known to cause liver damage when taken in large quantities.
+However there is some concern that taking cinnamon extract in high quantities for medicinal purposes could be unsafe due to the amount of the chemical coumarin it contains, which has been known to cause liver damage when taken in large quantities.
 Therefore speaking to your healthcare provider prior to taking cinnamon in large quantities is recommended.
 Also, because some research suggests that cinnamon lowers blood sugar levels, diabetic patients should also consult their doctor before taking any cinnamon supplements.